Non-Hermitian skin effect and electronic nonlocal transport

 \cpar{Introduction} Recently, there has been an increased interest in the physics of open quantum systems described by non-Hermitian \emph{effective} Hamiltonians \cite{Minganti:PRA19, Minganti:PRA20, Ashida:AP20}.
 Introducing non-Hermitian terms changes the spectrum of the system, most dramatically through the emergence of exceptional points (EPs) \cite{Heiss:JPAMT12, Bergholtz:RMP21,Cayao:PRB25}, points in parameter space where the Hamiltonian is not diagonalizable.
 EPs are closely tied to the topological classification of non-Hermitian Hamiltonians \cite{Kawabata:PRX19}, where the bulk-boundary correspondence breaks down \cite{Yao:PRL18, Xiong:JPC18}.
 Consequently, topological phase transitions observed under periodic boundary conditions (PBC) cannot be directly related to those occurring in the same system with open boundary conditions (OBC).

 Another fascinating aspect of non-Hermitian physics is the non-Hermitian skin effect (NHSE), which involves eigenstate localization at the system boundaries \cite{Ashida:AP20, Zhang:NC22, Okuma:ARCMP23, Gohsrich:E25}.
-It has been studied across diverse platforms, from photonic systems \cite{Mandal:PRL20, Wang:AOPA23} to electronic devices \cite{Kokhanchik:PRB23, Ochkan:NP24}.
+It has been studied across diverse platforms, from photonic systems \cite{Mandal:PRL20, Wang:AOPA23} to electronic devices \cite{Kokhanchik:PRB23, Ochkan:NP24}, and most recently in chiral molecular systems coupled to ferromagnetic leads, where it governs charge trapping and magnetotransport anomalies \cite{Zhao:NC25}.
 However, the connection between non-Hermitian eigenvectors and standard transport theory is not trivial.
 This poses a fundamental challenge to understanding how the NHSE manifests in electronic transport \cite{Ghaemi-Dizicheh:PRA21}.
-To the date, it has only been shown that it induces persistent currents \cite{Zhang:PRL20, Geng:PRB23, Yan:PRB24, Shen:PRL24, Pino:PRB25, Yang:25}.
+To the date, it has been shown that it induces persistent currents \cite{Zhang:PRL20, Yan:PRB24, Shen:PRL24, Pino:PRB25, Yang:25}, and nonreciprocal charge transport in heterojunctions with reservoir-engineered non-Hermicity \cite{Geng:PRB23}.